sobalgi/DLA/README.md

 ## Brownian Tree Formation
 - Start with an empty lattice with only one seed particle at the center which is stuck.
 - Start diffusing particles, one at a time, randomly along a given locus.
 The locus can be along the edges of a square or circumference of the circle etc.
-\item The diffused particle is allowed to undergo random walk ( Brownian motion ) until it encounters a neighbouring particle which is stuck and hence the current particle sticks as well.
+- The diffused particle is allowed to undergo random walk ( Brownian motion ) until it encounters a neighbouring particle which is stuck and hence the current particle sticks as well.
 - This process is continued until the diffusion locus is exhausted by the tree growth.

 ## Factors affecting the formation of Brownian trees